erikaduan/introductory_maths/03_scripts/02_vectors-introduction.md

 # Resources

-This section on mathematical sets is taken from [Introduction to Linear Algebra for Applied Machine Learning with Python](https://pabloinsente.github.io/intro-linear-algebra#vectors) by Pablo Caceres.
-All credit should be attributed to Pablo Caceres.
+This section on vectors is taken from [Introduction to Linear Algebra for Applied Machine Learning with Python](https://pabloinsente.github.io/intro-linear-algebra#vectors) by Pablo Caceres, [Linear combinations and span](https://www.youtube.com/watch?v=Qm_OS-8COwU) by Khan Academy and [Linear combinations, span and basis vectors](https://www.youtube.com/watch?v=k7RM-ot2NWY) by 3Blue1Brown.
+All credit should be attributed to these sources.

 # What is a vector?